 The Statistics Institute of Catalonia (IDESCAT) collaborates in the translation of the questionnaires.

-To further reduce the statistical burden on respondent companies, both the Tax Agency (AEAT) and the General Social Security Treasury (TGSS) collaborate in this operation, providing administrative files whose information, combined with SBS data for each business, facilitates the reduction of the sample size and the removal of some of the questionnaires' variables.
+To further reduce the statistical burden on respondent Legal Units, both the Tax Agency (AEAT) and the General Social Security Treasury (TGSS) collaborate in this operation, providing administrative files whose information, combined with SBS data for each Legal Unit, facilitates the reduction of the sample size and the removal of some of the questionnaires' variables.